KrisvanderMast/KrisvanderMast.github.io/_posts/2022-01-04-current-selection-startup-project-in-visual-studio.markdown

 ![Current selection is set to Console02](/images/visual-studio-current-selection-startup-project-console02-selected.png)

-Something that happens to me from time to time is that when I'm so focussed on the code and `F12` my way into code which is in a class library that project then gets the focus and as you can guess: it just became the startup project.
+Something that happens to me from time to time is that when I'm so focussed on the code and `F12` my way into code which is in a class library, that project then gets the focus and as you can guess: it just became the startup project.
 And no, that won't start :bowtie:.

 I noticed that this _tip_ wasn't as widespread as I thought it would be so here you go dear reader.
 Enjoy!